alaaNfissi/SigWavNet-Learning-Multiresolution-Signal-Wavelet-Network-for-Speech-Emotion-Recognition/README.md

 ```sh
     conda activate ser-env
  ```
-Use Pip to install packages to Anaconda Environment:
+Use Pip to install packages to the Anaconda Environment:
 ```sh
     conda install pip
 ```